-The Department of Nursing at Missouri State understands how important guidance is to students as they pursue a degree in one of our undergraduate or graduate programs.
-All faculty members in the department are considered advisors and value the opportunity to help students make educated decisions that affect not only their education but also their future career choices.
+The School of Nursing at Missouri State understands how important guidance is to students as they pursue a degree in one of our undergraduate or graduate programs.
+All faculty members in the school are considered advisors and value the opportunity to help students make educated decisions that affect not only their education but also their future career choices.

-Pre-nursing students or those with an undecided major who have questions concerning pre-nursing advisement should contact the nursing department for more information.
+Pre-nursing students or those with an undecided major who have questions concerning pre-nursing advisement should contact the nursing school for more information.